qupath/qupath-docs/docs/advanced/imagej.md

 ### Color transforms

-The *Send region to ImageJ* command also works with color transforms that can be applied in QuPath using the *Brightness/Contrast...* dialog (or by pressing one of the numeric keys).
+The {menuselection}`Extensions --> ImageJ --> Send region to ImageJ` command also works with color transforms that can be applied in QuPath using the {menuselection}`View --> Brightness/Contrast` dialog (or by pressing one of the numeric keys).
 These include techniques such as *color deconvolution* to digitally separate stains.

 When such a color transform has been applied, QuPath will pass the transformed pixels, not the raw values.